WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 # Docker integration

-RSuite CLI can help you with building your solution on some different platform than the one you are working on or build docker images containing solutions you developed.
+R Suite CLI can help you with building your solution on some different platform than the one you are working on or build docker images containing solutions you developed.

 All commands described below assume that you have docker command usable/available.